-Courses for college students and talented high school students.
+Courses for undergraduate college students and talented high school students.

 Many online options available.

 For full details on classes, visit https://servicehub.mville.edu/Student/Courses/Search and choose the Summer I and/or Summer 2 terms.

 Tuition is set at $900 per credit for part-time students.
 For Manhattanville students who were full-time undergraduate in the Spring 2021 semester, and who register for summer courses, a 33% discount is applied.

 High school students taking summer classes are billed at $150 per credit